-Got Autism has a wide range of DVDs, covering everything from social aspects of life skills to classroom behavior and peer interaction.
+Got Special Kids has a wide range of DVDs, covering everything from social aspects of life skills to classroom behavior and peer interaction.
 These are designed to help kids, parents, and teachers navigate the social world together.
 Consider these products:

 - Know the Code - This DVD-based social skills curriculum for elementary-aged kids covers 53 different social issues that apply to daily life in the classroom, including taking breaks and handling transitions with grace.
 It comes with a teacher guide, workbook, and activity cards and retails for $119.

 Games and Toys for Social Skills

 Games and toys are also great for targeting social skills in children on the autism spectrum.
 There are a variety of social games for children with PDD, classic autism, Asperger's, and other forms of autism spectrum disorder.
 Many companies specialize in these products.

 National Autism Resources